shapeoko/Docs/content/zaxis.md

 Compare the threaded rod (**\#6**) to the assembly thread on one M8 Hex Nut (**\#14**) threading the latter far enough down to allow room for the flanged bearing, a second hex nut and for the threaded rod (and the stepper motor shaft) to be just short of half-way into the flexible coupler (**\#2**).
 Insert the threaded rod into the bearing, add the second M8 hex nut and tighten them with two wrenches, being careful not to bend the rod.

+Tighten the coupler set screw holding the threaded rod using the 2.5mm hex key.
 If the flexible coupler doesn't securely grip the threaded rod, wrap the end of the rod in some sort of metal foil or tape to ensure coupler holds it securely.
 Make certain the coupler holds the rod squarely.

 ####Stepper Motor

 If possible, attach the stepper motor, place M3 washers on the brass M3 standoffs --- if the standoffs bottom out, add sets of M3 washers to ensure the threads are well-engaged and not bottoming out.
 Ensure that the motor shaft will also fit just short of half-way into the flexible coupler and that the rod and motor shaft have a gap which will allow the flexible coupler to function without interference or binding.
+Tighten the coupler set screw holding the motor shaft using the 2.5mm hex key.

 Tighten everything.